 - Equip students, faculty, and staff with tools to navigate the world with more cultural competence

-Our program calendar includes Faith Fest, Hispanic Awareness Month, LGBT History Month, Native American Heritage Month, Martin Luther King Jr Week, Black History Month, Women's History Month, Diversity Week and Asian/Pacific American Heritage Month Activities and various other identity affirming events.
+Our program calendar includes Faith Fest, Latinx Heritage Month, LGBT History Month, Native American Heritage Month, Martin Luther King Jr Week, Black History Month, Women's History Month, Diversity Week and Asian/Pacific American Heritage Month Activities, and various other identity affirming events.